The land of the free and the home of the brave? The True North strong and free?

 As a transgender person, I am particularly aware of how my trans and non-binary friends in the United States are losing protection from discrimination, medical coverage, and access to public restrooms, to name a few.

 The seriousness of the situation cannot be underscored enough.
-I personally know of one 21 year-old trans woman, who one week after the new President took office, chose to end her life.
+I personally know of one 21 year-old trans woman from Boston, who one week after the new President took office, chose to end her life.

 She could no longer envision a hopeful future for herself.
 Executive orders wiped out her access to trans-related healthcare, and she feared future executive orders would make her life less safe.